 DESIGN-BUILD Allows for a balance of price and non-price factors in the selection process.
-Medium level of marketplace experience Opportunities Obstacles Pool of bidders should be significant for this project and the location in Denver metro area
+Medium level of marketplace experien

+Opportunities Obstacles

+Competition is included in the design and Less contractor experience than with design-

+construction process bid-build

+More experience for CDOT and

+designer/contractor teams than CM/GC

 CM/GC Allows for the selection of the single most qualified contractor, but GMP can limit price competition.
 Low level of marketplace experience.
-Opportunities Obstacles
+Opportunities Obstacles Selection of CM/GC team is based on qualifications and competition between proposing teams.
+This project delivery method has the least experience for CDOT and designer/contractor teams